 The Connection Cafe serves lunch five days a week to homeless and low income individuals and families in downtown Des Moines.
-Under the direction of a paid coordinator, volunteers from more than 50 churches, schools and civic groups donate and serve an average of 140 meals to 107 people on Monday, Tuesday, Wednesday, and Friday.
+Under the direction of a paid coordinator, volunteers from more than 50 churches, schools and civic groups donate and serve an average of 140 meals to 107 people every weekday.
 In 2016, more than 2900 volunteers served 37,650 meals.

-The Connection Cafe is a program created by The Bridge, a collaboration of four downtown Des Moines churches as part of their mission to minister to the poor.
-St. Ambrose Cathedral, St. John's Lutheran church, St. Paul's Episcopal Cathedral and First United Methodist church created The Bridge, which was designated a private non-profit 501 c 3 entity by the US government in 2001.
-Established as the result of a bequest to St. John's, the Connection Cafe became a program of The Bridge as it sought ways to accomplish the goal of enriching the lives of those living, working or worshipping in downtown Des Moines.
-The Bridge is governed by a Board of Directors representing clergy and members from the collaborating churches.
+The Connection Cafe is a program of The Bridge, a collaboration of four downtown Des Moines churches as part of their mission to minister to those in need.
+St. Ambrose Cathedral, St. John's Lutheran church, St. Paul's Episcopal Cathedral and First United Methodist church created The Bridge, which was designated a non-profit 501 c 3 entity by the US government in 2001.
+Established in January of 2004, the Connection Cafe became a program of The Bridge as it sought ways to accomplish the goal of enriching the lives of those living, working or worshiping in downtown Des Moines.
+The Bridge is governed by a Board of Directors including clergy and members from the collaborating churches.

 “No one is useless in this world who lightens the burdens of another.”